F41zK4r1m/HackTheBox/Authority.md

 |_  start_date: N/A
 ```

-In the scan results I observed 2 domains runnig on the machine:
+From the scan results, I observed the presence of two domains on the machine:

 ```
 - htb.corp
 - authority.htb.corp
 ```

-I added both of them to my host config file.
+I added both of these domains to my host configuration file for further investigation.

 ### DNS enumeration:

-As the port 53 is open & DNS server is running, I performed some DNS enumeartion activity.
+As port 53 was open and a DNS server was running, I conducted DNS enumeration to gather more information.

 Checked for the DNS details: